-The pandemic has taught us that there are many ways to access the content from class.
-If you are feeling ill, contact the Covid Screener at 608-243-4880 or covidscreener@madisoncollege.edu.
-That being said, the best learning experience in the OTA program is to participate in all in-person classes and experiences.
+The best learning experience in the OTA program is to participate in all in-person classes and experiences.
 Our expectation is that you will attend all in-person classes unless you are ill.

 Things do happen!
 At times you may need to miss class.
 Please contact the class instructor(s) directly via email or telephone as soon as you are able so that alternate plans can be made for the content for the day.
 If a message is received in time, it may be possible for the class to be broadcast or recorded.
 Texting or calling your classmates might help pass along the message to stream or record class, but it will be your responsibility to follow up with the instructor(s) for instructions on the day's content, homework and/or make up work.